 The Phaung Daw Oo Pagoda plays host to one of the largest religious festivals in Myanmar, which takes place in the pagoda every year in September or October.
 During the festival, four of the five images are paraded around the Inle Lake in an elaborate barge pulled by traditional long boats manned by hundreds of rowers.
 The fifth image is left to guard others' resting places in the pagoda.
 Meanwhile, boat races are held near the pagoda.
 The rowers donning traditional costumes use their legs to paddle the boats, presenting a wonderful visual spectacle.

-Besides the Phaung Daw Oo Pagoda, the Indein Village, Nga Phe Chaung Monastery, and floating villages are also famous spots in Inle Lake region, all of which are covered in our 10 days Best of Myanmar.
+Besides the Phaung Daw Oo Pagoda, the Indein Village, Nga Phe Chaung Monastery, and floating villages are also famous spots in Inle Lake region, all of which are covered in this sample itinerary, you may check it out.